 - Exegetical Notebook Assignment: each student will prepare an "exegetical notebook" (loose-leaf in form), consisting of (1) written out translations of the various assigned Greek texts for each session; (2) all graded assignments, (3) lecture handouts from class, and (4) notes from class lectures.
 The purpose of this notebook is to provide a means in which later teaching and preaching on Acts and Romans may be facilitated.
 A final evaluation of these notebooks will also be done at the end of the term.
-The "exegetical notebooks" are due on the day scheduled for the final exam.
 These notebooks will be graded on the proper organization of the "notebook" and mainly by focusing on the quality of the class lecture notes taken by the student (students may take notes on computers if they wish, but during oral translation, all computers should be closed).
-Due: Thursday, May 11 (5:00 p.m.; to be submitted outside the professor's office at the designated place). - Final Term Exegesis Paper.
-Due: Friday, May 5 (5:00 p.m.; to be submitted outside the professor's office at the designated place). - Limit for the Papers: ten pages, double-spaced (3,000 words) including footnotes (which are to be placed at the bottom of the page!).
+The "exegetical notebooks" are due: Monday, June 8 (5:00 p.m.; to be submitted outside the professor's office at the designated place). - Final Term Exegesis Paper.
+Due: Thursday, June 20 (4:00 p.m.; to be submitted outside the professor's office at the designated place). - Limit for the Papers: ten pages, double-spaced (roughly 3,500 words) including footnotes (which are to be placed at the bottom of the page!).
 Appendices are not included in the page count.
 Computer prepared papers must be legible, otherwise they will be returned immediately. - The assignment is to write an exegetical essay on Rom.
 3:21-26 - The paper is to be a verse-by-verse commentary on the entire assigned text.
 In addition to class instructions, the student should consult "model" exegesis papers(on reserve in the Library) in order to get a clearer idea about the form in which the paper is to be written.
-See "Further Comments on Preparation for Writing of the Exegesis Paper" (to be distributed). - Students are on their honor not to discuss the exegesis paper with one another. - Appendix to the Exegesis Paper: - A discourse analysis (showing the significance of the logical relationships in italics).
+See "Further Comments on Preparation for Writing of the Exegesis Paper" (to be distributed). - Students are on their honor not to discuss the exegesis paper with one another.
+A tip: there will be OT background in the passage, which will need discussing. - Appendix to the Exegesis Paper: - A discourse analysis (showing the significance of the logical relationships in italics).
 Then compose an exegetical and homiletical idea, translation comparisons, and a list of the marginal references in the margin of the NA28.